Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS MULTIPLYING FRACTIONS BY FRACTIONS?Previously, you multiplied fractions by whole numbers and whole numbers by fractions.
+Download as PDF Download PDF View as Separate PageWHAT IS MULTIPLYING FRACTIONS BY FRACTIONS?Previously, you multiplied fractions by whole numbers and whole numbers by fractions.
 You can multiply fractions by fractions using a very similar process.

 To better understand multiplying fractions by fractions…